 - Circular Vision - Enemies get no bonuses from attempting a back strike on this model.

 - Finisher - This model gains a damage bonus vs already-damaged targets

 - Fortune Hunter - Longfellow gains an additional die on its ranged attack and damage rolls vs character models.

-- Reciprocate - When Longfellow is missed by an enemy ranged attack, immediately afterwards he can make one basic ranged attack against the attacking model.
+- Reciprocate - When this model is missed by an enemy ranged attack, immediately afterwards it can make one basic ranged attack against the attacking model.

 - Swift Hunter - When this model destroys one or more enemy models with a basic ranged attack, immediately after the attack it can advance up to 2".

 Thoughts on Lord Longfellow